emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Max pooling example:
   - ![](Images/02.png)
   - This example has `f = 2`, `s = 2`, and `p = 0` hyperparameters
-- The max pooling is saying, if the feature is detected anywhere in this filter then keep a high number.
+- The max pooling is saying, **if the feature is detected anywhere in this filter then keep a high number**.
 But the main reason why people are using pooling because its works well in practice and reduce computations.
-- Max pooling has no parameters to learn.
+- Max pooling has **no parameters to learn**.
 - Example of Max pooling on 3D input:
   - Input: `4x4x10`
   - `Max pooling size = 2` and `stride = 2`